(Originally published on the Pardee School of Global Studies website) Susan Eckstein, professor of...

 Sociology 263 | 617.358.0638 | email@example.com

-BIO AND RESEARCH: Julian Go is Professor of Sociology at Boston University.
+BIO: Julian Go is Professor of Sociology at Boston University.
 Previously he was an Academy Scholar at the Academy for International and Area Studies of Harvard University.
 At BU, he is also a Faculty Affiliate in Asian Studies and the American Studies/New England Studies program.
 He has been a visiting scholar at the London School of Economics and Political Science, the Universitat Pompeu Fabra in Barcelona, Lucerne University in Switzerland, and the Third World Studies Center at the University of the Philippines.He is former elected member of the Council and most recently Chair (2012-13) of the Comparative-Historical Sociology Section of the American Sociological Association.
 He is currently an elected council member of the Global & Transnational Sociology Section of the American Sociological Association.
 He is on the editorial boards of the journals Sociological Theory, Social Science History, and the American Journal of Cultural Sociology.
 Julian is also the editor of Political Power and Social Theory.
 He received his B.A. in Sociology & Political Science from the University of Michigan (1992), his M.A. in sociology from the University of Chicago (1995) and Ph.D. in sociology from the University of Chicago (2000).
-His teaching and research areas include comparative-historical sociology, globalization, cultural sociology, social theory, and colonialism and post-colonialism.

 Julian has won the Wisneski Teaching Award for the College of Arts and Sciences at Boston University and the Templeton Award for Excellence in Student Advising.

-Julian’s award-winning scholarship explores the dynamics and practices of power and meaning-making, particularly as they pertain to empires, colonial encounters, and postcolonial global formations.
-Much of his work has focused upon the United States empire.
-This research has resulted in various articles and various book projects: The American Colonial State in the Philippines: Global Perspectives (co-edited with Anne Foster, Duke University Press, 2003), American Empire and the Politics of Meaning (Duke University Press, 2008) (co-winner of the Mary Douglas Prize for Best Book from the Sociology of Culture Section of the American Sociological Association and Finalist for the Philippines National Book Award), and Patterns of Empire: the British and American Empires, 1688 to Present (Cambridge University Press, 2011), which won the prize for Best Book in Global & Transnational Sociology from the American Sociological Association, the American Political Science Association’s J. David Greenstone Book Award for the Best Book in Politics and History in 2010 and 2011, the 2013 Francesco Guicciardini Prize for Best Book in Historical International Relations from the International Studies Association, and was one of Choice’s “Outstanding Academic Titles” in 2012.
+RESEARCH & TEACHING: Julian’s teaching and research areas include comparative-historical sociology; empires, colonialism and post colonialism; social theory; global sociology; and politics & culture.
+His award-winning scholarship explores the sociology of empires, colonial encounters, postcolonial global formations, and postcolonial thought.
+Much of his early work has focused upon the United States empire.
+This research has resulted in various articles and various book projects, which include: The American Colonial State in the Philippines: Global Perspectives (co-edited with Anne Foster, Duke University Press, 2003), American Empire and the Politics of Meaning (Duke University Press, 2008) (co-winner of the Mary Douglas Prize for Best Book from the Sociology of Culture Section of the American Sociological Association and Finalist for the Philippines National Book Award), and Patterns of Empire: the British and American Empires, 1688 to Present (Cambridge University Press, 2011), which won the prize for Best Book in Global & Transnational Sociology from the American Sociological Association, the American Political Science Association’s J. David Greenstone Book Award for the Best Book in Politics and History in 2010 and 2011, the 2013 Francesco Guicciardini Prize for Best Book in Historical International Relations from the International Studies Association, and was one of Choice’s “Outstanding Academic Titles” in 2012.

 More recently Julian has been writing about postcolonial thought and social theory and global historical sociology.
 On this, he has a forthcoming special volume of Sociological Review (co-edited with Monika Krause) on how Bourdieusian field theory can be rescaled for a transnational and global sociology and is putting together a collection of essays on Global Historical Sociology (with George Lawson of the LSE).
 The tentative title of his current book manuscript on postcolonial theory is Postcolonial Theory and Social Thought.